 Muslims are called to perform certain regular acts of worship which increase their sense of God-consciousness and discipline their attitudes toward others as well as the use of their time and property.
-These acts of worship, often called “the five pillars of Islam,” are based in the Qur’an and Sunnah and interpreted by the ‘ulama in the first three centuries of Islam.
-The five pillars are: the shahadah, salat, zakat, sawm Ramadan, and hajj; they shape the lives and practices of Muslims throughout the world, including America.
+These acts of worship, often called the "Five Pillars of Islam,” are based in the Qur’an and Sunnah and interpreted by the ‘ulama in the first three centuries of Islam.
+The Five Pillars are: the shahadah, salat, zakat, sawm, and Hajj.
+These grounding commitments shape the lives and practices of Muslims throughout the world, including in America.

-*Salat: Muslims perform the ritual salat five times a day, just as Muhammad did.
+*Salat: Muslims perform the ritual prayers—salat—five times a day, just as Muhammad did.
 Standing, bowing, kneeling, and prostrating the body before God and reciting Qur’anic passages teach humility and dependence on God.
 Prayers are performed at dawn, midday, afternoon, sunset, and nightfall.
-While it is preferable to pray in a masjid (mosque), with fellow believers, it is also permissible to pray alone in a clean place.
+While it is preferable to pray in a mosque with fellow believers, it is also permissible to pray alone in a clean place.
 Many families pray together in their homes, at least in the morning and evening.
 Before the prayers, Muslims remove their shoes, perform ritual ablutions, and state their intention to worship.
-In the mosque, prayers are often led by an imam, a learned community member; prayers are performed in cycles of bowing and prostration called rak’a.
-Muslims, wherever they are, pray in the direction (qiblah) of the Ka’bah in Makkah, usually marked by a mihrab in a mosque wall.
+In the mosque, prayers are often led by an imam, a learned community member.
+Prayers are performed in cycles of bowing and prostration called rak’at.
+Muslims, wherever they are, pray in the direction of the Ka’bah in Mecca (qiblah), usually marked by a niche in a mosque wall (mihrab).
 Around the world, millions of Muslims pray five times daily, orienting their lives—individually and collectively—toward God.

 *Sawm: The first revelation of the Qur’an came to Muhammad during the lunar month of Ramadan.
-Every year during this month, Muslims perform the fast, called sawm.
+Every year during this month, Muslims perform a daily fast (sawm).
 They are obliged to abstain from food, water, sexual activity and evil thoughts during the daylight fasting hours.
 Ramadan is a time of discipline for the spirit as well as the body, a time to cultivate patience and commitment.
 The fast also reminds the faithful of those who are hungry every day, underscoring the need for social justice.
 Many Muslims perform special prayers and attend Qur’anic recitation sessions every night.
 Ramadan is also a time of community solidarity, as meals and festivities are shared with family and friends after dark.

-*Hajj: The final pillar of Islam is the hajj, or pilgrimage to the Ka’bah in Makkah, performed during Dhu’l-Hijjah, the last lunar month of the Muslim year.
-The hajj recalls the faithfulness of the Prophet Abraham who was ready to sacrifice his son Ishmael at God’s command; but it was not God’s will.
-It is both joy and faithfulness that bring millions of Muslims from all over the world to Makkah for this pilgrimage.
-The hajj is required at least once of every Muslim in good health and with the financial means.
+*Hajj: The final pillar of Islam is the Hajj, or pilgrimage to the Ka’bah in Mecca, performed during Dhu’l-Hijjah, the last lunar month of the Muslim year.
+The Hajj recalls the faithfulness of Prophet Abraham who was ready to sacrifice his son Ishmael at God’s command; but it was not God’s will.
+It is both joy and faithfulness that bring millions of Muslims from all over the world to Mecca for this pilgrimage.
+The Hajj is required at least once of every Muslim in good health and with the financial means.
 It brings together the world-wide ummah, making clear that Muslims of all races, ethnic groups, and cultures are equal in God’s presence, all wearing the same simple white garment, walking and praying and eating together in the most holy places.